mcjamesloon/FVTT_Docker/README.md

 # Foundry Virtual Tabletop Docker Project by jamesloon

 > **Disclaimer:** The source code for Foundry Virtual Tabletop is required to follow any of these guides.
 This repository does NOT contain any source code or direct links to it.
-The source code can be obtained by subscribing the the foundry patreon [here](https://www.patreon.com/foundryvtt/posts).
+The source code can be obtained by subscribing the Foundry Patreon [here](https://www.patreon.com/foundryvtt/posts).

-> Please adhear to all local laws and respect the rights of all owners.
+> Please adhere to all local laws and respect the rights of all owners.

 # Table of Contents
 > **Select a link below to navigate to the respective documentation.**